|Homepage:||Click to visit|

 Part-time work opportunities in Germany are few and far between.
 While you can work in Germany without a permit for a limited number of hours a week, you should not plan on part-time work as a means of financial support.

-Dickinson-in-Bremen automatically enrolls all students into the German public health care system and will cover the monthly fees.
+Dickinson in Germany automatically enrolls all students into the German public health care system and will cover the monthly fees.
 Doctors usually work by appointments, however, some will have open visiting hours.
-The Dickinson-in-Bremen staff will recommend doctors and help in making appointments if requested.
+The Bremen staff will recommend doctors and help in making appointments if requested.
 Some drugstores will offer 24hr-emergency service beyond their normal opening hours.

 Usually nothing.
 All fees and charges for medically-necessary treatments (at the doctor's and dentist's, at specialists', stays in hospitals, emergency rooms) are covered by the public health care provider, starting from catching a cold to emergency response treatment and ambulance service.
 No caps or co-payments apply for the treatment.
 Only certain types of not-medically-necessary treatments (like homeopathy or alternative medicine), contact lenses and glasses, and small co-payment for a few types of medicine may apply.
 Coverage starts with the official start of the semester (October 1 for year-long students / April 1 for Spring Semester Students) and ends with the stay of the student.
 Before October 1/April, your personal overseas health insurance and the Dickinson health insurance (for emergencies) applies.
 You should be prepared to cover expenses during this time out-of-pocket and seek reimbursement according to the policies.